opencv/opencv/modules/features2d/doc/object_categorization.rst

     Sets a visual vocabulary.

-    :param vocabulary: Vocabulary (can be trained using the inheritor of  :ref:`BOWTrainer` ).
+    :param vocabulary: Vocabulary (can be trained using the inheritor of  :ocv:class:`BOWTrainer` ).
 Each row of the vocabulary is a visual word (cluster center).

 .. index:: BOWImgDescriptorExtractor::getVocabulary